 Contracts with customers may be written, oral, or implied and must create enforceable rights and obligations between two or more parties.
-Further, for a contract to exist, management must conclude that it is probable that the entity will collect the consideration to which it expects to be entitled.
-In evaluating whether a contract with a customer exists, an entity would analyze the specific terms and conditions of an arrangement to determine whether the parties to the arrangement have a supplier-customer relationship or some other relationship (e.g., as collaborators or as partners with other developers that may be outside the ASU's scope).
-The entity would consider all relevant facts and circumstances in assessing whether the counterparty to a contract is within the scope of the ASU (or another Codification topic).
+For a contract to exist, management must conclude that it is probable that the entity will collect the consideration to which it expects to be entitled.
+In evaluating whether a contract with a customer exists, an entity would analyze the specific terms and conditions of an arrangement to determine whether the parties to the arrangement have a supplier-customer relationship or some other relationship (e.g., as collaborators or as partners, such as joint venture partners or partners of a public-private partnership).
+The entity would consider all relevant facts and circumstances in assessing whether the contract is within the scope of the ASU (or another Codification topic).